This is an easy Makeup tutorial for mature skin! with my best hacks on How to look 10 years younger with makeup.

 These are things that we need to take into consideration when doing Makeup.

 If you are over 35, 45, 55, 65, or even +75, looking for makeup tips to look instantly younger, attractive, and beautiful, keep scrolling on this step-by-step makeup tutorial with my secret makeup tips for mature skin.

 Permanent Makeup on Mature Skins

-My rule of thumb with permanent or semi-permanent makeup is: “If you are not sure that in 5 or 10 years that makeup trend will be still relevant (mostly likely it won”t), skip it.”
+My rule of thumb with permanent or semi-permanent makeup is: “If you are not sure that in 5 or 10 years that makeup trend will still be relevant (most likely it won”t), skip it.”

-For example, the winged eyeliner is a thing now, but what if in 5 years a winged eyeliner is not exactly the best way to do your eyeliner?
-What if you want to wear a different type of eyeliner look someday?
-And you have a winged eyeliner tattoo.
+For example, winged eyeliner is a thing now, but what if in 5 years, a winged eyeliner is not exactly the best way to do your eyeliner?
+What if you want to wear a different type of eyeliner someday?
+And you have a winged eyeliner permanent tattoo.